 Hunt the Rut Sun-up to Sun-Down

-Bucks are in overdrive and are roaming through areas they have never ventured for the entire year in search of does, they do this tirelessly 24-7.
-This means you have opportunities galore, especially in high traffic areas, so be in your stand and on alert all day long.
+Bucks are in overdrive and are roaming through areas they have never ventured into for the entire year in search of does, they do this tirelessly 24-7.
+This means you have opportunities galore, especially in high traffic areas, so be on your stand and on alert all day long.

 Don’t Burn out your Spots

 As we mentioned earlier, it’s impossible to be 100% scent free.
-Sitting in your stand everyday for a week or more is a bad idea, and scent is one of the contributing factors as to why.
+Sitting in your stand every day for a week or more is a bad idea, and the scent is one of the contributing factors as to why.

-Deer aren’t stupid, especially the older ones, and they know when something foreign is in there backyard, thats why you should limit your time spent in any given stand location as to avoid burnout, when deer avoid the area because they know of your presence.
+Deer aren’t stupid, especially the older ones, and they know when something foreign is in their backyard, that’s why you should limit your time spent in any given stand location to avoid burnout when deer avoid the area because they know of your presence.

 Rotate between your setups, and you might actually see more deer in one if you only hunt it a few times a week versus every day.